DjebbZ/watch-later-manager-firefox-extension/README.md

 ## Installation

+### Temporary Installation (Development)

 1. Download the extension files
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox"
 4. Click "Load Temporary Add-on"
 5. Select the `manifest.json` file from the extension directory

+### Creating a Distribution Package

+To create a zip file for distribution (excluding development files):

+1. Make the script executable: `chmod +x create-extension-zip.sh`
+2. Run the script: `./create-extension-zip.sh`
+3. The script will create `youtube-watch-later-manager.zip` containing only the necessary files

 ## Usage